 All solar water pumping systems make use of solar panels which transfer the energy of photons (sunlight) into electrons (electricity).
 For a further description of the specifications, the brands and quality indicators visit the components page of a solar power system.

 There is little to no difference between the solar panels which are used in a solar water pumping system compared to the solar panels used in a regular solar power system.
-The only aspect to pay particular attention to is that the output voltage of the (array of) solar panels matches the input voltage of the controller.
+The only aspect to pay particular attention to is the output voltage of the (array of) solar panels.
+This has to match the input voltage of the controller.
 The design software of the solar water pumping companies can inform which solar panels are most optimal to use.

 Solar Water Pump Controllers